eriksjolund/socket-activate-httpd/README.md

 __htttpd__ has a limitation in its socket activation implementation.

 The passed in TCP socket's port number needs to match a configured listening port in the __httpd__ configuration.
-For example, here the port number 8080 needs to used both in the Containerfile and in __ListenStream__
+For example, here the port number 8080 needs to used both in the file _httpd.conf_ and in the socket unit _httpd.socket_.

 ```
     $ grep 8080 systemd/httpd.socket